rolling-scopes-school/tasks/stage1/modules/clean-code/materials/html-and-css.md

 <details>
     <summary>Why?</summary>

 Since there is a team of people working on projects, often the same project source code is displayed in different code editors.
 Problems start when different idempotent methods are used in the same file.
-Since each code editor displays tab indentation differently, a beautiful file in your IDE may look quite ugly in another IDE.
+Since each code editor displays tab indentation differently, a file which looks beautiful in your IDE may look quite ugly in another IDE.

 </details>